Bx64/lisk-pool/README.md

 - secondsecret: your second secret or null if disabled
 - donations: a list of object (address: amount) for send static amount every payout, can be used for reserve & donations (change reserve_address to your reserve/donations address and change R to an integer or decimal number)
 - donationspercentage: a list of object (address: percentage) for send same percentage every payout
-- node: the shift node where you get forging info + API port (default: localhost:9305)
+- node: the shift node where you get forging info + API port (mainnet: localhost:9305, testnet: localhost:9306, custom: IP:port)
-- nodepay: the shift node used for payments + API port (default: localhost:9305)
+- nodepay: the shift node used for payments + API port (mainnet: localhost:9305, testnet: localhost:9306, custom: IP:port)
 - logfile: file where you want to write pending and sent amounts (default: poollogs.json)
 - feededuct: true if you want to subtract fees from user payouts (default: false)
 - private: true or false for private pool